tcheukueppo/seg-fault/README.md

 ## Freeing A Read-Only Memory

-You may have confused between read-only and heap allocated memory.
+You may be confused between read-only and heap allocated memory.

 ```c
 char *c = "Burkina";